 Bair Hugger Litigation

 In December 2015, the United States Judicial Panel for Multidistrict Litigation consolidated more than 200 Bair Hugger lawsuits under MDL 2666 in the District of Minnesota.
-As of August 2019, more than 5,100 cases remain active within the MDL.
-Of the 600 or so inactive cases, most have been dismissed or withdrawn, but a handful have been tried and found in favor of 3M.
+Of the 5,000 or so inactive cases, most have been dismissed or withdrawn, but a handful have been tried and found in favor of 3M.

 There are no class action lawsuits related to the Bair Hugger at this time.